flevour/ftassi.github.io/source/_posts/2014-01-28-a-monogamous-freelance.markdown

 I was getting 90% of the benefits (I'd say value) that was coming from jobs from my main customer, but still I was putting so much effort to get the other 10%. {"Instead of focussing on the most valuable thing, I was struggling with meaningless others."}
 {% endpullquote %}

 I'm now working only for one customer and I'll stick with it for some time (as long as it will feel right for both of us, I guess).
 I'm not working **for** them, I'm working **with** them.
-This is not possible for every team, but when you find the right team it became delightful.
+This is not possible for every team, but when you find the right team it can become delightful.

 With such a long term collaboration you: